-For those looking for a new hobby that you can combine with traveling the globe and seeing the world from a different perspective, scuba diving may just be for you.
-And obtaining a certificate to become a certified diver doesn’t have to be tough, as long as you’re armed with a bit of know-how.
+For those looking for a new hobby that you can combine with traveling to Belize and around the globe, seeing the world from a different perspective, scuba diving may just be for you.
+And obtaining a PADI certificate in Belize and become a certified diver doesn’t have to be tough, as long as you’re armed with a bit of know-how.

 To prove it, we’ve put together some simple steps to show you just how easy it is.

-1. Check you’re able to obtain a certificate
+1. Check you’re able to obtain a PADI certificate

 Before getting started, it’s important to determine if you’re legally allowed to get a diving certificate and if your health will allow you to do so, too.
 You’ll need to be at least 12 years old and of strong physical fitness.
 After all, diving is tough on your body.
 Speak to your doctor before starting to make sure you’re ready.

 Next up, you’ll need to arrange lessons from a reputable teacher to get started.
 Do your research to find the right coach for your needs, to ensure you can pass as swiftly and smoothly as possible.